Quick Answer (Featured Snippet):

 In regulated sectors (banking, insurance), both PPM and SPM contribute to compliance:

-• LGPD: projects involving personal data are flagged during intake
+- LGPD: Projects involving personal data are flagged during the intake process

-• Auditing: history of prioritization, changes, and approvals are auditable
+- Audit: the history of prioritization, changes, and approvals is auditable

-SPM is more robust for compliance because it offers native governance and auditing.
+SPM is more robust for compliance because it offers built-in governance and auditing capabilities.

 Checklist: PPM vs. SPM — What You Need

-• [ ] Diagnosis: How many projects do you have per year?
+- [ ] Assessment: How many projects do you have per year?
 What percentage of them have clear selection criteria?

-• [ ] Gaps: Lack of visibility?
+- [ ] Gaps: Is there a lack of visibility?
 Clear prioritization?
 ROI tracking?

-• [ ] Objective: Improve execution (PPM) or project selection (SPM)?
+- [ ] Objective: Improve project execution (PPM) or project selection (SPM)?

-• [ ] Timeline: When does it need to be operational?
+- [ ] Timeline: When does it need to be up and running?

 If You Only Do 3 Things…

-1. Understand your current situation: Do you have PPM (good execution control)?
-Are you lacking SPM (selection and alignment)?
+Understand your current situation: Do you have PPM (good execution control)?
+Is SPM (selection and alignment) lacking?
 Both?
-This defines the roadmap.
+That determines the roadmap.

-2. Set 1-3 year goals: Before using any tool, leadership needs to agree on goals.
-This will determine the SPM criteria.
+Set 1- to 3-year goals: Before implementing any tools, leadership must agree on goals.
+This is where the SPM criteria come from.

-3. Choose a tool that supports both: Planview (Portfolios + AdaptiveWork) is the first choice for enterprise scale.
+Choose a tool that supports both: Planview (Portfolios + AdaptiveWork) is the top choice for enterprise-scale operations.
 But ServiceNow SPM + Jira also works.

 Q: Can we have PPM without SPM?

 A: Yes.
-If you have few projects and there is no debate about "which one to do," PPM alone works.
-Common in consulting, agencies.
+If you have few projects and there’s no debate about “which one to do,” PPM alone works.
+This is common in consulting firms and agencies.

 Q: Can we have SPM without PPM?

-A: Theoretically yes, but it is rare.
-SPM tells you "which project to do"; PPM tells you "how to do it well."
-It is recommended to have both.
+A: Theoretically, yes, but it’s rare.
+SPM tells you “which project to do”; PPM tells you “how to do it well.”
+It’s recommended to have both.

 Q: Which tool is best for PPM?

 A: Planview AdaptiveWork, Jira, Microsoft Project Online.
 It depends on the context.
-Contact us to compare.
+Contact us to compare them.

 Q: Which tool is best for SPM?